mamad9633/mamad9633/README.md

 - 👋 Hi, I’m Elhadji Mamadou Mbaye
-- 👀 I’m interested in computer science
+- 👀 I’m interested in AI Cybersecurity,Cryptography,Statistics and Computer science
-- 🌱 I’m currently learning how to use Python language
-- 💞️ I’m looking to collaborate on programming
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...

 <!---
 mamad9633/mamad9633 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.